Azure/device-simulation-dotnet/docs/CONTRIBUTING.md

 application passes all the tests, running the build and the tests in your workstation, using the tools installed in your OS.

-Note: you will need [.NET Core](https://dotnet.github.io) installed and in the system PATH.
+Note: you will need [.NET Core 2](https://dotnet.github.io) installed and in the system PATH.
 If you don't want to install .NET Core, you can run `setup --with-sandbox` instead, so build and tests will run inside a pre-configured Docker container.